György Ekrem-Kemál

 György Ekrem-Kemál (29 June 1945 – 12 June 2009) was a Hungarian nationalist, "Hungarist", far-right political figure, and leader of several organizations associated with Neo-Nazism and antisemitism.

 Life

 Ekrem-Kemál was born to a Turkish-Hungarian father and a Hungarian mother.
 His father, Ekrem Kemál, was a prominent figure in the 1956 Hungarian Revolution as a "Széna tér" revolutionary against Soviet forces.
 He was executed for his role in the uprising, and is widely considered a martyr amongst the Hungarian far-right.

-György Ekrem-Kemál died on June 12, 2009, after a long battle with lung cancer.
+György Ekrem-Kemál died of lung cancer June 12, 2009, after a long illness.

 Political activities

 On 20 April 1994 (Hitler's birthday), Ekrem-Kemál, already a well-known figure in Hungarian far-right circles (mostly due to his father), co-founded the Hungarian Hungarist Movement (Magyar Hungarista Mozgalom, MHM) alongside István Győrkös and Albert Szabó.
 It was a largely unsuccessful attempt to unify the Hungarian far-right under the umbrella of Hungarism, a historical ideological tenet of the Arrow Cross Party, the defunct fascist party that ruled Hungary briefly in 1944 and early 1945.
 The MHM failed to be cohesive, and, by 1996, the movement had largely scattered due to internal disputes.